 With the one-stop-shop system in Workday, employees are able to collaborate with their managers to configure specific benefits packages, review any changes to total rewards, and reap the full value of a compensation system that doesn’t cause added stress or headaches.

 There are two modules available from Workday, and each serves a different purpose to meet the needs of each user and maximize the capability of the system for the whole team.
-This article breaks down the differences between the two solutions and shares some of the key features, including one you may have never heard about…
+This article breaks down the differences between the two solutions and shares some key features, including one you may have never heard about…

 What’s the Difference Between the Two Modules?